 Sip before eating, especially if you know you're going to indulge in foods that will make you sorry later.
 Try this folk remedy: add 1 teaspoon of honey and 1 teaspoon apple cider vinegar to a glass of warm water and drink it 30 minutes before you dine.

-Next time you're stuffed up, grab the apple cider vinegar.
-It contains potassium, which thins mucus; and the acetic acid in it prevents bacteria growth, which could contribute to nasal congestion.
+Next time you're stuffed up from a cold, grab the apple cider vinegar.
+It contains potassium, which thins mucus; and the acetic acid in it prevents germ growth, which could contribute to nasal congestion.
 Mix a teaspoon of apple cider vinegar in a glass of water and drink to help sinus drainage.

 Content continues below ad

-Apple cider vinegar makes a great natural toner that can leave skin looking healthier.
+Apple cider vinegar makes a great natural toner that can act as a natural home remedy for acne and leave skin looking healthier.
 Its antibacterial properties help keep acne under control, and the malic and lactic acids found in apple cider vinegar soften and exfoliate skin, reduce red spots, and balance the pH of your skin.

 Exercise and sometimes extreme stress cause lactic acid to build up in the body, causing fatigue.
 Interestingly, the amino acids contained in apple cider vinegar act as an antidote.
 What's more, apple cider vinegar contains potassium and enzymes that may relieve that tired feeling.
-Next time you're beat, add a tablespoon or two of apple cider vinegar to a glass of chilled vegetable drink or to a glass of water.
+Next time you're beat, add a tablespoon or two of apple cider vinegar to a glass of chilled vegetable drink or to a glass of water to boost your energy.

 If proper brushing and mouthwash doesn't do the trick, try the home remedy of using apple cider vinegar to control bad breath.
 Gargle with it, or drink a teaspoon (diluted with water if you prefer) to kill odor-causing bacteria.